Il Cenone di Capodanno in Bologna: New Year’s Eve Dinner Traditions

-Before the night unfolds, many visitors spend the day exploring the city’s porticoes, markets, and historic centre.
-If you’re planning your stay, our guide to things to do in Bologna offers a useful starting point before settling in for the evening’s feast.
+Before the evening begins, many visitors spend the day exploring Bologna’s porticoes, markets, and historic centre.
+Our guide to things to do in Bologna offers a useful starting point for the days around the holiday.

-Cenone usually begins with a generous spread of antipasti.
-In Bologna, this means cured meats such as mortadella, prosciutto, and salami, paired with local cheeses—most notably Parmigiano Reggiano.
-These opening plates are less about spectacle and more about quality, setting the tone for what follows.
+Cenone begins with a spread of antipasti.
+In Bologna, this means cured meats — mortadella, prosciutto, salami — alongside local cheeses, most notably Parmigiano Reggiano in wedges or shavings.
+These opening plates are less about spectacle and more about quality, setting the tone for the courses that follow.

 Primi Piatti: Pasta Takes the Lead

-No Bolognese celebration would be complete without pasta.
-On New Year’s Eve, the spotlight often falls on tortellini in brodo, served in a delicate meat broth, or lasagna verde al forno, layered with ragù and béchamel.
-These are dishes tied to family tradition, often prepared exactly as they were decades ago.
+No Bolognese celebration is complete without pasta.
+On New Year’s Eve, the spotlight falls on tortellini in brodo — the city’s most ceremonial dish — served in a delicate meat broth, or on lasagna verde al forno, layered with ragù and béchamel.
+These are dishes tied to family tradition, prepared exactly as they were decades ago.

-Other households may opt for tagliatelle al ragù, Bologna’s true pasta-and-meat-sauce pairing, slow-cooked and deeply savoury.
-In some homes, risotto makes an appearance, particularly with porcini mushrooms or Parmigiano, offering a comforting alternative to pasta.
+Some households opt for tagliatelle al ragù, Bologna’s slow-cooked pasta-and-meat-sauce pairing, or risotto with porcini mushrooms or Parmigiano as a rich alternative to pasta.

-Main courses tend to favour meat, prepared with patience and restraint.
-Braised beef, roasted pork, or traditional dishes such as bollito misto—assorted boiled meats served with sauces—are common.
+Main courses favour meat, prepared with patience.
+Braised beef, roasted pork, or bollito misto — assorted boiled meats served with sauces — are common choices.
 These plates reflect a cuisine built on technique rather than excess.

-Another local classic is cotoletta alla bolognese: a breaded veal cutlet topped with prosciutto and Parmigiano Reggiano, then baked until golden.
-Rich but balanced, it’s a dish that feels appropriate for a once-a-year celebration.
+Another Bolognese classic that appears at the cenone table is cotoletta alla bolognese: a breaded veal cutlet topped with prosciutto and Parmigiano Reggiano, then baked until golden.
+Rich and deeply satisfying, it is a dish suited to a once-a-year occasion.

 Contorni and Dolci

-Seasonal vegetables—roasted, grilled, or sautéed—round out the meal, before dessert takes centre stage.
-Panettone and pandoro are almost unavoidable, often joined by local sweets such as torrone or Bologna’s spiced certosino, especially during the festive period.
+Seasonal vegetables — roasted, grilled, or sautéed — round out the savoury courses, before dessert takes over.
+Panettone and pandoro are almost unavoidable, often joined by local sweets such as torrone or Bologna’s spiced certosino.
+At the stroke of midnight, lentils — symbolic of prosperity — are eaten alongside cotechino or zampone, a custom that dates to ancient Rome.

 Looking for an authentic food experience?